 There is no evidence that any one type of smoking cessation medication is more effective than another.
-If you want to quit smoking, talk with your doctor about which prescription drug(s) would work best for you.
+If you want to quit smoking, talk with your doctor about which prescription or over-the-counter drug(s) would work best for you.
 Be sure your doctor and pharmacist know of any other medications you are taking before trying cessation or nicotine replacement therapies.